 Valid delivery does not preclude the use of assistive devices, witnesses, or interpreters for notice delivery.
 Thus, if an enrollee is not able to physically sign the notice to indicate receipt, then delivery may be proven valid by other means.

-Valid delivery also requires delivery of an OMB-approved notice consistent with either the standardized OMB-approved original notice format, or a Centers for Medicare and Medicaid Services (CMS) regional office approved variation of the OMB-approved format.
+Valid delivery also requires delivery of an Office of Management and Budget (OMB) -approved notice consistent with either the standardized OMB-approved original notice format, or a Centers for Medicare and Medicaid Services (CMS) regional office approved variation of the OMB-approved format.
 Details regarding what constitutes an approved variation of an OMB-approved format are included in these form instructions and manual guidance.
 (CMS Medicare Managed Care Manual, Chapter 13, Rev. 88, 09-21-07.)

 In general, notices are valid when all patient specific information required by the notice is included, and any non-conformance is minor; that is, the non-conformance does not change the meaning of the notice or the ability to request an appeal.
 For example, misspelling the word “health” is a minor non-conformance of the notice that would not invalidate the notice.
 However, a transposed phone number on the notice would not be considered a minor non-conformance since the enrollee would not be able to contact the QIO and or health plan to file an appeal.
 Errors brought to the attention of the plan or provider should also be reported to the regional office plan manager.
 The plan manager may assist the plan in correcting the error, determine what corrective action may be required, and re-approve any subsequent variations of the NOMNC.